sunomura/commercialization-public/customize/desktop/unattend/Microsoft-Windows-Embedded-KeyboardFilterService-windowspagedown.md

 # WindowsPageDown

-Blocks the Windows logo key+Page Down key combination used to move a Windows Store app to the right monitor.
+Blocks the Windows logo key+Page Down key combination used to move a Microsoft Store app to the right monitor.

 ## Type